Introduction

 6. Understand the Model’s Limitations

 As stated in the introduction, predicting the future prices of financial assets is a challenging task, especially for assets like Bitcoin.
-However, for those who need or want to forecast these assets, TimeGPT can be a powerful tool that simplifies the forecasting process.
+The predictions in this tutorial may appear accurate, mainly because they align with recent historical data and the model updates with new values at short intervals, avoiding significant deviations.
+However, the true challenge lies in forecasting Bitcoin’s price for the upcoming days, not just its historical performance.
+For those who need or want to try to forecast these assets, TimeGPT can be an option that simplifies the forecasting process.
 With just a couple of lines of code, TimeGPT can help you:

 • Produce point forecasts